What yoga postures stabilize the shoulder blade by engaging serratus anterior and the trapezius muscles?

 Twenty women participated in this study.
 All had healthy shoulders.
 They had no shoulder injuries or pain.
 The researchers used electromyography to measure the muscle activity of serratus anterior, upper trapezius, middle trapezius, and lower trapezius in each of the yoga postures.
 Electromyography is a method of measuring the activity of a muscle.

-Each participant had electrodes attached to the muscles being evaluated, and then moved through the series of yoga postures being studied.
-The participants held each yoga posture for 5 seconds and repeated each posture 3 times.
-The same yoga postures were done by each participant, but the order of the postures was different for each of the participants.
-The order of the postures that each participant did was randomly determined, so that the researchers could study the impact of the individual postures on muscle activation, rather than the effect of a particular series of postures.
+The research team attached electrodes to the muscles being evaluated for each participant.
+The participants then moved through a series of yoga postures.
+The participants held each yoga posture for 5 seconds and repeated each posture three times.
+Each participant did the same yoga postures, but the order of the postures varied for each of the participants.
+The researchers randomly determined the order of the postures that each participant did.
+This allowed them to study the impact of individual postures on muscle activation, rather than the effect of a particular series of postures.

 Why is this relevant to yoga practitioners?

 There are a couple of reasons why the results of this particular research study are relevant to yoga practitioners.
-Many common yoga styles, including basically all the variations of vinyasa-style practice, include transitions that move through chaturanga position or plank position.
-In chaturanga, or any plank position, it’s important that the scapula be stabilized to avoid strain to the rest of the shoulder girdle.
-I’ve shared in other articles and in many workshops, that I think one key to the stabilization of the scapula is activation of the serratus anterior muscle.
+Many common yoga styles, including basically all the variations of vinyasa-style practice, include transitions that move through chaturanga or plank position.
+In chaturanga, or any plank position, it’s important that we stabilize the scapula to avoid straining the rest of the shoulder girdle.
+I’ve shared in other articles and in many workshops, that I think one key to stabilizing the scapula is activating the serratus anterior muscle.
 This research supports that understanding.

-While participants in this study had some previous experience with yoga, the study does not report that they were long-term students of yoga.
-It’s possible that the postures studied could even more effectively activate serratus anterior or the trapezius if participants doing the postures were coached on how to direct their attention to using these muscles and practiced that over a period of time.
+While participants in this study had some previous experience with yoga, it’s not clear whether any participants were long-term students of yoga.
+It’s possible that serratus anterior or the trapezius could be activated even more effectively if yoga instructors coached participants on how to activate these muscles and they practiced that over a period of time.